TienDatJohnyDo/ExploreNow/README.md

 ---
 ### Option 2
+  Install Node.js from [here](https://nodejs.org/en/download/)

   cd to this project directory and run the following command in the terminal:

+  Install react\
+  `npm install react`

+  Install react-router-dom\
-  ### `npm start`
+  `npm install react-router-dom`

-  Runs the app in the development mode.\
+  Run the app in the development mode.\
+  `npm start`

   Open [http://localhost:3000](http://localhost:3000) to view it in your browser.